MinliangLin/mac-live-caption/readme.md

 brew install blackhole-2ch
 ```

-Second, create a **multi-output device** in `audio midi Setup`, which should be found from spotlight or mission control.
-The multi output device should *use* both your favour speaker and Blackhole 2ch.
+Second, create a **multi-output device** in `audio midi Setup`, which should be found from spotlight or lauchpad.
+The multi-output device should *use* both your favour speaker and Blackhole 2ch.

 ![](docs/launchpad.jpg)

 ![](docs/multi-output.jpg)

 Third, install python dependencies:

 ```sh
 pip install sounddevice==0.4.4 vosk==0.3.43
 ```